Kraantje Pappie: Television

 In 2013 Van der Zouwen made his debut as television presenter and presented with Geraldine Kemper the second season of the show 101Barz The Next MC.
 Afterwards he continued with being a presenter with the television network BNN.
 He was part of a group of presenters from the NPO 3-program, De Social Club.
 He also used his stage name Kraantje Pappie as presenter.

+Film

+He plays a role in the 2023 film Juf Braaksel en de magische ring directed by Aram van de Rest.